ajinendra05/cometlabs/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# NewsHub - A News App
+NewsHub is a news application that allows users to fetch and read the latest news from various sources.
+The app is built using Flutter, a popular open-source UI software development kit created by Google.
+NewsHub offers a seamless user experience with its responsive user interface, reverse chronological order news listing, and smooth animations.
+To run the app locally, you need to have Flutter installed on your system.

+## Getting Started
+### Prerequisites
+Before you can run NewsHub on your local machine, you need to have the following software installed:

+Flutter: The Flutter SDK allows you to develop, build, and deploy applications for various platforms, including Android, iOS, and the web.
+Make sure to have Flutter properly set up on your system.

+### Features
+Fetch the latest news from various sources using an API.
+Display news articles in reverse chronological order, sorted by date.
+Responsive user interface supporting mobile phones and desktops.
+Splash screen with a fading animation for a smooth app loading experience.
+Proper loading indicators, retry buttons, and refresh buttons for a seamless user experience.
+Null-Safety Checks and Error Handling to ensure stability and graceful handling of exceptions.
+### How to Use
+Home Screen: Upon launching the app, you will be presented with the home screen showing the latest news articles in reverse chronological order.

+Read News Articles: Tap on any news article to read the full story.
+You will be taken to a detailed view of the article.

+Pull-to-Refresh: To update the news articles and get the latest news, simply pull down the list of articles.

+Retry on Error: In case of any error fetching news articles, tap the "Retry" button to attempt to reload the data.

+### Contributing
+Contributions to NewsHub are welcome!
+If you have any bug fixes, feature implementations, or improvements, feel free to create a pull request.
+Before contributing, please read the Contributing Guidelines for more details.